pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 - `Alter`
 - `Create View`

-If you need to replicate `recover table` to the downstream TiDB, the `Super` permission is required.
+If you need to replicate `recover table` to the downstream TiDB, you should have the `Super` permission.